Spaceman1701/lighter/README.md

 Like JAX-RS, Lighter uses annotations to mark routes and other application meta-data.
 Unlike most JAX-RS implementations, Lighter uses compile-time processing to wire together the application.
-This avoids significant amounts of reflection (especially at startup time), allowing Lighter to (in theory) achieve better performance than other solutions.
+The primary advantage of this is compile-time checking.
+The Lighter compiler can check for most configuration and logic errors at compile time.
+At compile-time, Lighter also has more control regarding the presentation of errors allowing it to present easy to read and detailed error reports.
+This means that configuration errors will (almost) never cause difficult to understand exceptions at start up.
+Another advantage to the compile time approach is that it avoids significant amounts of reflection (especially at startup time), allowing Lighter to (in theory) achieve better performance than other solutions.

 Generally, Lighter is designed with a paradigm of questioning assumptions about framework design.
 Instead, every feature is designed with the intent of providing a simple, easy to